 Key facts

-- The Territory state final demand (SFD) increased by 6.1% to $25.0 billion, driven by increases in both consumption and investment.
+- The Territory state final demand (SFD) increased by 4.5% to $32.8 billion over the same period, driven by increases in both consumption and investment.

 Economic growth